T. J. Rivera: New York Mets

 Rivera continued to struggle with his rehabilitation during spring training in 2019.
-On March 9, the Mets released Rivera.
+On March 9, 2019, the Mets released Rivera.

 Long Island Ducks

 Rivera was signed by the Long Island Ducks of the Atlantic League on July 6, 2019.
-In 23 games hit .270/.316/.427 with 4 home runs and 16 RBIs.
+In 23 games for the Ducks, he slashed .270/.316/.427 with four home runs and 16 RBI.

 Washington Nationals

-On August 4, 2019, Rivera's contract was purchased by the Washington Nationals.
-He became a free agent following the 2019 season.
+On August 4, 2019, Rivera's contract was purchased by the Washington Nationals organization.
+In 15 games for the Double–A Harrisburg Senators, he batted .237/.293/.316 with no home runs and four RBI.
+Rivera elected free agency following the season on November 4.

 Philadelphia Phillies

-On December 15, 2019, Rivera signed a minor league deal with the Philadelphia Phillies.
+On December 15, 2019, Rivera signed a minor league contract with the Philadelphia Phillies.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Rivera was released by the Phillies organization on May 28, 2020.

-Long Island Ducks (second stint)

-On May 10, 2021, Rivera signed again with the Long Island Ducks of the Atlantic League.
-He did not appear in a game with them in 2021.

 Pittsburgh Pirates

+On May 10, 2021, Rivera signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 However, on May 14, before the ALPB season began, Rivera agreed to a minor league contract with the Pittsburgh Pirates.